experimental-design/bofire/docs/userguide_surrogates.md

 ### Noise model customization

-For experimental data being subject to noise, one can specify the distribution of this noise.
+For experimental data subject to noise, one can specify the distribution of this noise.
 The [options](https://github.com/experimental-design/bofire/blob/main/bofire/data_models/priors/api.py) are:
 **Noise Model**|**When to use**
 :-----:|:-----:
 [NormalPrior](https://github.com/experimental-design/bofire/blob/main/bofire/data_models/priors/normal.py)|Noise is Gaussian